|

 Conduct A Meet-And-Greet

-During hiring, a meet-and-greet introduces candidates to their potential colleagues, thus helping you gauge if they would be a good match for the rest of their team members and if they could fit the corporate culture in general.
-Later on, during the first weeks of employment, meet-and-greets are used to establish relationships between the new hire and the people they will collaborate with in the future.
+During hiring, a meet-and-greet introduces candidates to their potential colleagues, thus helping you gauge whether they would be a good match for the rest of their team members and if they could fit into the corporate culture in general.
+Later, during the first weeks of employment, meet-and-greets are used to establish relationships between the new hire and the people they will collaborate with in the future.
 Encourage employees to accept meet-and-greet requests to strengthen teamwork and collaboration within the organization.

 Avoid An Isolating Onboarding Experience

 As we mentioned earlier, starting a new job can be a rather stressful situation for many.
-And although using tools to automate the process is necessary, make sure not to leave your employee alone during that time.
+Although using tools to automate the process is necessary, make sure not to leave your employees alone during that time.
 Plan frequent check-in meetings to discuss their progress and give them room to ask questions and talk about their future in the company.
 This way, they will quickly overcome their initial stress and move on to assimilating and becoming productive.

 Measure Onboarding Metrics